 When all options have been set, click the Import button to start the import progress.

 The export metadata will create an excel file containing all assets found on a system.
-Specify the output file and optionally paging information for retrieving part of the assets.
+Specify the output location (i.e 'C:\export' or 'ftp://myftpserver.com/export' in the Export to field and the name of the excel file in the field Filename.
+Optionally you may enter paging information for retrieving a subset of the assets.
 It is also possible to filter the assets by vault id, simply state the id (or ids) in the Vault ids-field.
-If you like to download the original media files along with the metadata, you can do so by checking the Include Original Media checkbox.
-You will be able to select the target path during the export process.
+If you like to download media files along with the metadata, you can do so by checking the Download Media checkbox and select an output format in the dropdown.
+You will be able to select the download path during the export process.